Why study electrical and electronic engineering?

 Both fields focus on real-world applications.
 If you are excited by maths and science, love technology and its potential benefits for society, this is the course for you.

-- Our courses reflect all the latest developments and the needs of industry
+- Our courses reflect all the latest developments and the needs of industry.
+For example, Bristol University is part of the 5GUK Test Network, a collaboration that delivered the world's first end-to-end 5G systems trials.

 - We are the only university offering both the UK Electronics Skills Foundation and the E3 Academy Scholarship.